 The Monster of the Opera – original title: Il mostro dell’opera – is a 1961 Italian horror supernatural film directed by Renato Polselli (Black Magic Rites; Mania; Delirium) from a screenplay co-written with Ernesto Gastaldi.
-It stars Marco Mariani, Giuseppe Addobbati and Barbara Hawards.
+The movie stars Marco Mariani, Giuseppe Addobbati and Barbara Hawards.

 The film had a troubled production and remained unreleased until 1964.